 The Academic Office can advise on these options in light of your particular circumstances.

-If you choose to postpone your graduation, you will be unable to make an immediate booking in the future and your graduation booking will be added to a Ceremony waiting list.
+If you choose to postpone your graduation, you will be unable to make an immediate booking in the future and your graduation booking will be via the Ceremony waiting list.
 This can be arranged by the Academic Office.

 Making changes to your Graduation booking

 If you discover that you can no longer attend your graduation, please cancel your booking as soon as possible, and no later than 60 days before the Ceremony.
-This includes candidates on the waiting list for a Ceremony.
-If you do not, and/or if you are booked onto a space that becomes available after 60 days before the Ceremony, you will not be permitted to cancel your booking and you will graduate in absentia unless there are exceptional circumstances.
+Once there are fewer than 60 days to the Ceremony, you will not be permitted to cancel your booking and you will graduate in absentia, unless there are exceptional circumstances.
 This also applies to those on the waiting list for a Ceremony who can be allocated spaces within this timeframe.

-If you booked your graduation before completing your studies (non-modular masters students) and it is within the booking window (December-January of the final year of study) then a change can often be made in the system.
+If you booked your graduation before completing your studies, and it is within the booking window (December-January of the final year of study), then a change can often be made in the system.
 You can cancel the booking and, if a place is available at another Ceremony, re-book.
 If a place is not available at another Ceremony, then the Academic Office can advise on how to proceed.

 If you booked prior to completion of study and the booking window has closed, then it will usually be possible to cancel the booking via the system.
 It will not normally be possible to re-book to graduate in person.
 The Academic Office can advise on waiting list options or postponement to a later date.

 If you booked after completion of study (research and modular masters students), it is usually possible to manage the change entirely within the booking system.
-Simply login and follow the links to make the change.
+Simply login and follow the instructions to make the change.

 Ceremony Waiting Lists